sanily2j/yggdrasil-genealogy/trunk/README.txt

 Then, from your normal login, create database:

-$ createdb --encoding UTF8 exodus
+$ createdb --encoding UTF8 exampledb
 CREATE DATABASE

 Now you can log in to your new database by issuing the command

-$ psql exodus
+$ psql exampledb

 In the subdir /ddl, you'll find some sql command files.
 To initiate the database, you must run them from your psql prompt like this:

-exodus=> \i /path/to/sql-files/datadef.sql
+exampledb=> \i /path/to/sql-files/datadef.sql
-exodus=> \i /path/to/sql-files/dbinit.sql
+exampledb=> \i /path/to/sql-files/dbinit.sql
-exodus=> \i /path/to/sql-files/functions.sql
+exampledb=> \i /path/to/sql-files/functions.sql
-exodus=> \i /path/to/sql-files/views.sql
+exampledb=> \i /path/to/sql-files/views.sql

-Then open the file exodus/settings/settings.php and read it carefully.
+Then open the file settings/settings.php and read it carefully.
 Change the values of $username, $password, $host, and $dbname to whatever you have set.
 (PostgreSQL by default doesn't use passwords.
 For a private application on your localhost, you may find that to suit your needs.
 Else, by all means, set a password.)

 You must also change the $app_path variable to reflect the correct location.
-For my own part, I'm running the code from /home/leif/public_html/exodus (see the aforementioned httpd.conf to find out how to do it.
-Hint: Look for the USERDIR setting) and therefore have an app path that points to the directory /~leif/exodus.
+For my own part, I'm running the code from /home/leif/public_html/yggdrasil (see the aforementioned httpd.conf to find out how to do it.
+Hint: Look for the USERDIR setting) and therefore have an app path that points to the directory /~leif/yggdrasil.

+If you want to use the included favicons, you also must edit the paths to the favicons in header.php and forms/form_header.php respectively.

 5-Minute Tutorial
 =================

 Now you should be ready to use your database.
-Point your browser to the place where you installed the Exodus PHP scripts, eg http://localhost/exodus/.
+Point your browser to the place where you installed the Yggdrasil PHP scripts, eg. http://localhost/yggdrasil.
 Create your first person by clicking the link "Legg til person" (or "Add person" depending on the language selected), and fill in your own name and birth year.
-Note that Places are inserted from the Place Manager screen.
+Note that place names are inserted from the Place Manager screen.
 The sources may be entered from both the Person and the Events screens, but as you currently have only one source numbered 0, this won't show up in the source entry section.
 Use the Source Manager to enter a few very general sources, such as "Personal information", "Church records", etc. Note that if you enclose a source text in {curly braces}, the text will not show up anywhere but in the Source Manager.
 This is convenient for use with general source groups such as {Enumerations} which I use as a major group for censuses, tax lists, etc.

 To make full use of the unique hierarchic source system, it is very important with a little planning on how to organize your sources.
 Here's a terse example